Motion-Path-Polyfill/motion-path-js/CONTRIBUTING.md

 **Use the polyfill**
 Add third_party/web-animations-js/web-animations.dev.js and motion-path-polyfill.min.js to your web page.
-Include offset-position, offset-path, offset-distance, offset-rotate and offset-anchor in your keyframes when calling element.animate.
+Include offsetPosition, offsetPath, offsetDistance, offsetRotate and offsetAnchor in your keyframes when calling element.animate.
 [Example.](examples/offsetAnchorPosition.html)